-Assuming that the periodicity of the backscatter signal at 24 h and 12 h periods was related to the diel vertical migration, some information on the seasonal cycle of zooplankton were achieved from the analysis of the temporal evolution of the amplitudes time series obtained by the FFT analysis.
+Assuming that the periodicity of the backscatter signal at 24 h and 12 h periods was related to the diel vertical migration, some information on the seasonal cycle of zooplankton and fish were achieved from the analysis of the temporal evolution of the amplitudes time series obtained by the FFT analysis.

 Signal ascribed to the daily migration generally dominated in the examined time series and reached great values.
-Significant differences resulted between the upper and deeper examined layers, both in terms of presence and migration pattern.
+Significant differences resulted between the upper 100 m of the water column and the deeper examined layers (100- 168 m), both in terms of presence and migration pattern.
 In the deeper layers, the daily signal was prevailing, but the presence of sub-daily migration pattern was quite often detected.

-Furthermore, the 24 h and the 12 h signals had a high amplitude even when the measured backscatter data were low, such as during September and October.
-This didn't occur during December and January, when the backscatter data reached their maximum values.
+Furthermore, the 24 h and the 12 h signals had a great amplitude even when the measured backscatter data were low, such as during September and October.
+This did not occur during December and January, when the backscatter data reached their maximum values.